-- Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Sample Size to Point Sample, the Tolerance to 40, and check Anti-alias.
-Uncheck Contiguous and Sample All Layers. - Activate the Posterized layer in the Layers panel. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer White.
+- Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Tolerance to 40, uncheck Sample All Layers and Contiguous.
+Check Anti-aliasing. - Activate the Posterized layer in the Layers panel. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer White.
 Press Enter/Return to commit the change. - In the Layers panel, activate the Posterized layer. - On the document, click on a light grey area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer Light.
 Press Enter/Return to commit the change.

 - In the Layers panel, activate the Posterized layer. - On the document, click on a medium grey area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer Medium.
-Press Enter/Return to commit the change. - In the Layers panel, activate the Posterized layer. - On the document, click on a black area of the image. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer Black.
+Press Enter/Return to commit the change. - In the Layers panel, activate the Posterized layer. - On the document, click on a black area of the image. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it Black.
 Press Enter/Return to commit the change.